 “Fortunately, it is a bit calmer for the second weekend now,” Arthur said with joy.

-“But I am afraid to even imagine how much work will await for me on Monday.
-Definitely there will be a huge pile of cases of incidents.
+“But I am afraid to even imagine how much work is going to await me on Monday.
+Definitely there is going to be a huge pile of cases of incidents.
 One might think that after the fall of You-Know-Who we will once and for all have peace, but no. Every little worm comes up with some kind of rascality that we have to clean up for hours.
-Now they have started to charm those Muggle boxes with buttons that the Muggles put close to their ears, and, as they do that, then – snap, and the ear is bitten and there appear tubers like those on clown hats.
+Now they have started to charm those Muggle boxes with buttons that the Muggles put close to their ears, and, as they do it, then – snap, and the ear is bitten and there appear tubers like those on clown hats.
 And there doesn’t help any ordinary healing spells, because the whole disaster is too close to the brain.
-If we do not want them to remain dumb for their whole lifetime then we have to take them to St. Mungo’s Hospital to remove all those tumors.
-It seems that they will soon have to open a new department for Muggles.”
+If we don’t want them to remain dumb for their whole lifetime then we have to take them to St. Mungo’s Hospital to remove all those tumors.
+It seems they’ll soon have to open a new department for Muggles.”
 He bitterly laughed as he finished speaking.

 “That’s terrible,” Hermione murmured.
 “But, Mr. Weasley, what exactly are those Muggle boxes that are being charmed?”